Dirty Nails and Farm Dreams from our City Farmhouse a bit of an update today.

 How about a free work out to go with your crazy ideas?

-One where you scoop endless amounts of dirt into a wheel barrow, then push said wheel barrow across the uneven surface of the lawn and ackwardly lift it to dump.
+One where you scoop endless amounts of dirt into a wheelbarrow, then push said wheelbarrow across the uneven surface of the lawn and awkwardly lift it to dump.
 Then repeat exactly 101 more times.
 Did I mention it was a cool 90 out?
 Yikes!

 A flower farm seems like a simple venture sure.
 But so far the work load is proving that notion wrong.

 Somehow I said yes to this.
-I have the sore back and dirty nails to prove it.
-The new beds filled in the blank spaces and we are now running at full capacity for the main vegatable garden area.
-On this city farm we grow egg plant, zucchini, tomatoes, crookneck squash, green beans and herbs.
+I have a sore back and dirty nails to prove it.
+The new beds filled in the blank spaces and we are now running at full capacity for the main vegetable garden area.
+On this city farm, we grow eggplant, zucchini, tomatoes, crookneck squash, green beans, and herbs.
 This will be the first year to offer veggie boxes.

-I have other expansion ideas for future years but for now, this is a large enough space to maintain for one women.
+I have other expansion ideas for future years but for now, this is a large enough space to maintain for one woman.

 Or so I tell myself.

 The side garden is another story.
 It is a work in progress to say the vary least.